ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 The `name` attribute is required on the input fields.
 If you want to exclude a field from displaying the tooltip, add a `data-no-custom-validity` attribute to it.

 > Just be aware that since `use:enhance` is needed, `customValidity` requires JavaScript to be enabled, unlike browser [constraints](/concepts/client-validation#built-in-browser-validation).
-Also, some browsers require the `novalidate` attribute on the form itself, to prevent displaying the default constraint messages.

 ## Form-level and array errors